-In this mode of operation, the AD7938/AD7939 automatically enter standby mode at the end of each conversion, which is shown as Point A in Figure 36.
-When this mode is entered, all circuitry on the AD7938/AD7939 is powered down except for the reference and reference buffer.
+In this mode of operation, the AD7938-6 automatically enters standby mode at the end of each conversion, which is shown as Point A in Figure 36.
+When this mode is entered, all circuitry on the AD7938-6 is powered down except for the reference and reference buffer.
 The track-and-hold goes into hold at this point also and remains in hold as long as the device is in standby.
-The parts remain in standby until the next rising edge of $\overline{\text{CONVST}}$ powers up the device.
+The part remains in standby until the next rising edge of $\overline{\text{CONVST}}$ powers up the device.
 The power-up time required depends on whether the internal or external reference is used.
 With an external reference, the power-up time required is a minimum of 600 ns, while when using the internal reference, the power-up time required is a minimum of 7 μs.
 The user should ensure this power-up time has elapsed before initiating another conversion as shown in Figure 40.
-This rising edge of CONVST also places the track-and-hold back into track mode.
+This rising edge of $\overline{\text{CONVST}}$ also places the track-and-hold back into track mode.

-Full Shutdown Mode (PM1 = 1; PM0 = 1)
+Full Shutdown Mode (PM1 =1; PM0 = 1)

-When this mode is programmed, all circuitry on the AD7938/AD7939 is powered down upon completion of the write operation, that is, on the rising edge of \overline{WR} .
-The trackand-hold enters hold mode at this point.
-The parts retain the information in the control register while the part is in shutdown.
-The AD7938/AD7939 remain in full shutdown mode, with the track-and-hold in hold mode, until the power management bits (PM1 and PM0) in the control register are changed.
-If a write to the control register occurs while the part is in full shutdown mode, and the power management bits are changed to PM0 = PM1 = 0 (normal mode), the part begins to power up on the WR rising edge and the track-and-hold returns to track.
+When this mode is programmed, all circuitry on the AD7938-6 is powered down upon completion of the write operation, that is, on the rising edge of \overline{WR} .
+The track-and-hold enters hold mode at this point.
+The part retains the information in the control register while the part is in shutdown.
+The AD7938-6 remains in full shutdown mode, with the track-and-hold in hold mode, until the power management bits (PM1 and PM0) in the control register are changed.
+If a write to the control register occurs while the part is in full shutdown mode, and the power management bits are changed to PM0 = PM1 = 0, that is, normal mode, the part begins to power-up on the \overline{WR} rising edge and the track-and-hold returns to track.
 To ensure the part is fully powered up before a conversion is initiated, the power-up time of 10 ms minimum should be allowed before the next CONVST falling edge; otherwise, invalid data is read.

-Note that all power-up times quoted apply with a 470 nF capacitor on the V{REFIN} pin.
+Note that all power-up times quoted apply with a 470 nF capacitor on the $V{\mbox{\tiny REFIN}}$ pin.